 View of the skyline of Doha, Qatar.
 On the left the Corniche, on the right the Persian Gulf.
 These are all business towers, in the streets there isn’t much action (as explained here).

 Below: a section of the Doha souk where traders specialize in selling pets, birds, dogs, cats, tropical fish… you name it.
 Exotic ones too, like this parrot.
 Nice fluffy kittens and puppies, most very passive or sleeping.
 Personally I couldn’t buy anything here, I felt pity for most of the poor animals.
-The health of these animals is doubtful too, many cats and dogs are bread under terrible conditions, like in mass production.
+The health of these animals is doubtful too, many cats and dogs are reared under terrible conditions, like in mass production.
 I am not sure the government in Qatar controls this in any way.
-Interestingly, few pets are actually visible in the streets: no dogs definitely, and the cats that roam about are all obviously wild outcasts, and ignored.
+Interestingly, few pets are actually visible in the streets: no dogs, and the cats that roam about are all obviously wild outcasts, and ignored.

 Another part of the souk of Doha.
 Like most areas in Doha, this is a modern, new area, so not overtly exotic.
 The shops are interesting for tourists that like to purchase gold and jewelry, I’ve heard that it is possible to make a good deal.
 A few dozen restaurants line the pavement… and as a special service to the clientele, air conditioners (those big grey boxes visible in the picture) are put on the pavement (outside!) to blow cold air at the diners.
 Now, that’s exotic.
 People in Qatar have few worries about CO2 – energy is free, there are hardly any trees, and it is already hot and human, so what negative effect could climate change have in addition?